Connect with us

 Photo © Rayhan Hussain / Roar News

-This article was first published in print on March 11, 2026.
+This article was originally published in Roar’s Spring 2026 print edition.

 The permanent closure of the Strand’s Greggs on January 5, 2026, has left a sausage-roll-shaped hole in the daily routines of King’s students.
 Located less than a minute from the Strand campus, the branch was a cornerstone of student life due to its unmatched affordability and speed.